 2 – Journaling Can Help You Track Your Progress And Growth

-Regardless of the goals are that you are striving to accomplish, journaling can help you monitor your progress and keep you motivated to keep going.
+Regardless of the goals you are striving to accomplish, journaling can help you monitor your progress and keep you motivated to keep going.

 Did you hit your savings goal?

 Discuss how you did it in your journal and what that has meant for you, do you feel less stress, or more secure because of it?